-The OIE Aquatic Animal Health Code (the Aquatic Code) sets out standards for the improvement of aquatic animal health and welfare of farmed fish worldwide, including through standards for safe international trade in aquatic animals (amphibians, crustaceans, fish and molluscs) and their products.
-The health measures in the Aquatic Code should be used by the veterinary authorities of importing and exporting countries to provide for early detection, reporting and control agents that are pathogenic to aquatic animals and to prevent their transfer via international trade in aquatic animals and aquatic animal products, while avoiding unjustified sanitary barriers to trade.
+The OIE Aquatic Animal Health Code (the Aquatic Code) sets out standards for the improvement of aquatic animal health and welfare of farmed fish worldwide, and for safe international trade in aquatic animals (amphibians, crustaceans, fish and molluscs) and their products.
+The health measures in the Aquatic Code should be used by the Competent Authorities of importing and exporting countries for early detection, reporting and control of agents pathogenic to aquatic animals and to prevent their transfer via international trade in aquatic animals and their products, while avoiding unjustified sanitary barriers to trade.

-The health measures in the Aquatic Code have been formally adopted by the World Assembly of the Delegates of the OIE Members.
-The 17th edition incorporates modifications to the Aquatic Code agreed at the 82nd OIE General Session in May 2014.
+The standards in the Aquatic Code have been formally adopted by the World Assembly of OIE Delegates, which constitutes the organisation’s highest decision-making body.
+This 19th edition incorporates modifications to the Aquatic Code agreed at the 84th General Session in May 2016.

-The development of these standards and recommendations results from the ongoing work of one of the OIE's Specialist Commissions, the OIE Aquatic Animal Health Standards Commission (Aquatic Animals Commission).
-This Commission, which comprises six elected members and one observer, meets twice yearly to address its work programme.
-The Commission also draws upon the expertise of internationally renowned specialists to prepare draft texts for new chapters of the Aquatic Code or revise existing chapters in light of advances in veterinary knowledge.
-The views of the National Delegates of OIE Members are systematically sought through the circulation of draft and revised texts.
-As well, the Aquatic Animals Commission collaborates closely with the OIE Terrestrial Animal Health Standards Commission on issues needing a harmonised approach, and with the Biological Standards and Scientific Commissions to ensure the Aquatic Animals Commission's work is based on the latest scientific information.
+The development of these standards and recommendations is the result of the ongoing work by the OIE Aquatic Animal Health Standards Commission (the Aquatic Animals Commission).
+This Commission, which comprises six elected members, meets twice yearly to address its work programme.
+This Commission draws upon the expertise of internationally renowned specialists to prepare draft texts for new articles of the Aquatic Code and to revise existing articles.
+The views of OIE National Delegates are routinely sought through the twice yearly circulation of new or revised texts.
+The Aquatic Animals Commission collaborates closely with other Specialist Commissions of the OIE, including the Terrestrial Animal Health Standards Commission, the Biological Standards Commission and the Scientific Commission for Animal Diseases, to ensure that the recommendations contained in the Aquatic Code are based upon the latest scientific information.

-The Aquatic Code is available in English, French and Spanish.
+The Aquatic Code is published annually in the three official OIE languages (English, French and Spanish).

-The Aquatic Code is available online and free of charge.
+The Aquatic Code is available online free of charge.